hturnbull93/portfolio/README.md

 In `src/components/layout.jsx`:

-- Added className of container.
+- Added className of `container`.

 In `src/components/layout.module.scss`:

-- container class has a max width, and side margins to auto.
+- `container` has a max width, and side margins to auto.

 In `src/pages/projects.jsx`:

-- Wrapped the cards in a section with className projectsGrid.
+- Wrapped the cards in a section with className `projectsGrid`.

 In `src/pages/projects.module.scss`:

-- projectsGrid is a css grid.
+- `projectsGrid` is a css grid.
 - It auto-fits columns with max width of 500px.

 In `src/components/projectCard.module.scss`: